qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Vector layer in input.

 ``Calculate using`` [enumeration]
-  Choose different calculation type for the geometric properties:
+  Calculation parameters to use for the geometric properties.
+  Options are:

-  * Layer CRS
+  * 0 --- Layer CRS
-  * Project CRS
+  * 1 --- Project CRS
-  * Ellipsoidal
+  * 2 --- Ellipsoidal

+  Default: *0*

 Output
 ......